-Tai Ming Cheung is an associate professor at the School and director of the UC Institute on Global Conflict and Cooperation (IGCC).
+Tai Ming Cheung is a professor at the School and director of the UC Institute on Global Conflict and Cooperation (IGCC).
 He is a longtime analyst of and leading expert on Chinese and East Asian defense and national security affairs, especially related to economic, industrial, technology and innovation issues.

 His book "Fortifying China: The Struggle to Build a Modern Defense Economy" was published in 2009, followed by “Forging China’s Military Might: A New Framework for Assessing Innovation,” which he edited.
 He was previously a correspondent at the Far Eastern Economic Review.